runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 a common user-defined name.
-For example, `literal` in the `syntax priority` sentence is used to refer to all productions marked with the `group(literal)` attribute, i.e., `true` and `false`, `atom` to all productions marked with `group(atom)`, i.e., braket production, and so on and so fort.
+For example, `literal` in the `syntax priority` sentence is used to refer to all productions marked with the `group(literal)` attribute, i.e., `true` and `false`, `atom` to all productions marked with `group(atom)`, i.e., braket production, and so on and so forth.
 A production can belong to multiple groups using syntax such as `group(myGrp1,myGrp2)`.

 Once we understand this, it becomes relatively straightforward to understand the meaning of this grammar.
 Each `syntax priority` sentence defines a priority